lindsaykwardell/starcom_galaxy/README.md

 Each system may have between 0 and 5 useful planets.
 Systems can be divided between players, but a planet can only be controlled by one player.

-Sytems support between 1-30 stations.
+Systems support between 1-30 stations.
 Any type of station can be built to fill these slots.

 Any player can attempt to construct stations in a system.
 It is up to the players in that system to prevent incursions from hostile forces.